 The difference between cafe mocha (regular mocha) and white mocha is that white mocha uses white chocolate sauce whereas regular mocha uses regular/dark chocolate sauce.

 This makes cafe mocha darker than a white mocha.
+See other chocolate drinks from Starbucks.

 Starbucks Caffe Mocha Grande size has 370 calories and 175mg of caffeine.